AhadAlsulami/vae-cf-restaurants/README.md

 2. Preprocessing the data
 3. Building the Variational Autoencoder model
 4. Training the model
-5. Rvaluating the generated restaurant recommendations
+5. Evaluating the generated restaurant recommendations

 ## Repository Structure
 The repository consists of the following files: